marioortizmanero/nullderef.com/content/series/dont-use-this-phone/_index.md

 ---
 title: "Get off your phone!"
-description: "My journey learning more about how to reduce phone addiction or dependency.
-I start by investigating the state of things, and then try to describe what a solution could look like.
-To me, it's an important step before actually trying to build anything :)"
+description: "My journey learning more about how to reduce phone usage, and eventually building something.
+It's as complicated as fun to solve!"
 numbered: true
 isFinished: false
 reverseOrder: true